gluster/glusterdocs/Features/qemu-integration.md

 * Tuning the volume for virt-store

 There are recommended settings available for virt-store.
-This provide good performance characteristics when enabled on the volume that was used for virt-store
+This provides good performance characteristics when enabled on the volume which is used for virt-store

 Refer to  [Virt store usecases-Tunables](../Feature Planning/GlusterFS 3.5/Virt store usecase.md#tunables) for recommended tunables and for applying them on the volume, [refer this section](../Feature Planning/GlusterFS 3.5/Virt store usecase.md#applying-the-tunables-on-the-volume)

 * Tuning glusterd to accept requests from QEMU

-glusterd receives the request only from the applications that run with port number less than 1024 and it blocks otherwise.
-QEMU uses port number greater than 1024 and to make glusterd accept requests from QEMU, edit the glusterd vol file, /etc/glusterfs/glusterd.vol and add the following,
+glusterd receives requests only from the application that runs with port number less than 1024, otherwise the request is blocked.
+QEMU uses port number greater than 1024.
+To make glusterd accept requests from QEMU, you must edit the glusterd vol file, /etc/glusterfs/glusterd.vol and add the following:

     option rpc-auth-allow-insecure on

-Note: If you have installed glusterfs from source, you can find glusterd vol file at `/usr/local/etc/glusterfs/glusterd.vol`
+Note: If you have installed glusterfs from source, you can find glusterd vol file at: `/usr/local/etc/glusterfs/glusterd.vol`

-Restart glusterd after adding that option to glusterd vol file
+Restart glusterd after adding the option to glusterd vol file.

     service glusterd restart